• Skip to primary navigation

 • Heat a skillet on medium heat.
 Add ground beef and break up while it cooks.

-• When the beef is halfway cooked, add the sofrito and mix in, then add the sofrito and adobo and mix in.
+• When the beef is halfway cooked, add the sofrito and mix in, then add the sazon and adobo and mix in.

 • Drain the olives and add to the beef, and as it all continues to cook, break up the olives along with the beef.